A sales quota is a goal that a worker, sales team, or a company’s whole sales department must reach within a specific time.

 Never set unrealistic and unfair sales team quotas.

-This means putting together quotas without considering market trends, seasonality, or economic factors.
+This means setting quotas without considering market trends, seasonality, or economic factors.

-This can lead to either too easy or too hard to meet quotas, which won’t give your salespeople the right direction or motivation.
+This can make it either too easy or too hard for your reps to meet quotas, which can damage their motivation.

 Ensuring that your sales team meets short and long-term company goals requires keeping an eye on and adjusting sales quotas.

-For example, if you run a small business with a limited budget, one of the most effective ideas is to make good use of CRM software for small businesses: keep track of all customer data, analyse it wisely and adjust sales quotes to match your customers’ needs.
+If you run a small business with a limited budget, one of the most effective ideas is to make good use of CRM software for small businesses.
+Keep track of your customer data, analyse it wisely and adjust sales quotes to match your customers’ needs.

 Here’s a guide to help you track and change quotas effectively: